fr33n0w/rBrowser/README.md

 - Reticulum configuration is stored in the default location (`~/.reticulum/`)
 - The application runs as a single-page application with AJAX content loading
 - Fallback Micron parser is included if the original parser fails to load
+- Detailed logs are printed by the python script in the terminal

 -----